dongmingsy/GPU-capestone-project-cudnn-based-Logestic-model/README.md

 Set up the activation descriptor.
 Implement the forward and backward pass for training.
 Update the weights using gradient descent.
+Please refer to result for the confusion matrix and ROC curve.

 ## Key Concepts